pymupdf/PyMuPDF-Utilities/examples/README.md

 As a rule of thumb, subfolders are named `<action-object>` as if pointing out an action to be performed on an object or set of objects, e.g. `attach-images`.
 Python scripts are named `<action.py>`, e.g. `attach.py`.
 Input filenames are called `input`, e.g. `input.pdf` while output filenames are called `output`, e.g. `output.pdf`.

-Thus, the `attach.py` script in the `attach-images` folder is meant to attach all images found in the `attach-images/input` directory.
+Thus, the `attach.py` script in the `attach-images` folder is meant to attach the images in `attach-images/input` to a new document.

 ```
 cd attach-images